“It gives me strength to have somebody to fight for;

 I admit, I am the quirky, but also weird one of the bunch.
 The more physical pains I have, the more I want to live.
 The more MS gets in my way, the more I want to feel, achieve and succeed.

-Living in Ireland since 2002 because of just loving everything Irish, and not liking my native country Belgium that much.
-You can guess I’m passionate about Ireland so, as well as psychology, books, nature, history, rugby and my Dr Martens boots.
+I’ve been living in Ireland since 2002 because of just loving everything Irish, and not really liking my native country Belgium that much.
+You can guess I’m passionate about Ireland so, as well as psychology, dogs, writing, reading, old books, nature, history, rugby and my Dr Martens boots.

-Diagnosed with relapsing/remitting multiple sclerosis in 2005.
-Life’s good despite chronic pain and having to live life the slow way.
-Severe fatigue, trigeminal neuralgia and eye pains uncontrollable at times, but no steep decline has emerged.
+Two and a half years after moving to Ireland, I was diagnosed with relapsing/remitting multiple sclerosis.
+A shock to the system, yes.
+But… life’s good despite chronic pain and having to live life the slow way.
+Severe fatigue, trigeminal neuralgia (facial and eye pains) uncontrollable at times, but no steep decline has emerged.
 This is proof that retiring from work was the best thing I ever did.
 Whenever I feel well enough to write, I turn my voice and free time into a weapon of choice, and now advocate better MS and neurological services in Ireland.

 Note: Thoughts expressed on this blog are completely my own, unless I stole a few quotes of WikiQuote, but I’m sure they don’t mind too much.